iridiumCodes/Color-Detector/README.md

-# Color Detector - Using AI to detect colors in your images
+# [ARCHIVED] Color Detector - Using AI to detect colors in your images

 ## Table of contents